wadoodalam44/AXI_to_AHB_Bridge/README.md

 AHB FSM Diagram

 ![AHB_FSM_Diagram](https://github.com/user-attachments/assets/9e09b06d-2f81-417f-8466-08187baf8ac0)

+Running the code:

+    The project is created in Vivado 2019.1

+    FIFO IP is generated with depth 64 and data_width 36 (32 for data and 4 for strobes) can be configured as per use case

+    Code are highly commented that explain each logic in details

 Contributions:
 This project is open for contributions.
 I encourage:

     Suggestions for improvement.

     Bug reporting and fixes.

     Design scalability feedback.

 Reach out to me at: wadoodalam44@gmail.com